OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

 ![](deploy-a-package.png)

-To specify a specific location, click on Configure Features button and enable Custom Installation Directory:
+To specify a specific location, click on the Configure Features button and enable Custom Installation Directory:

 ![](custom-install-dir.png)